ds4se/chapters/gousiosg/open-from-the-beginning.md

 # Open from the beginning
+_by Georgios Gousios, Radboud University Nijmegen, the Netherlands_

 In research, we are obsessed with open access.
 We take extra steps to make our papers available to the public, we spend extra time for producing pre-prints,